 Can’t figure out what you want to do with your hair today, next week or next month?
-Start with this mega helpful list of styles, tricks and techniques you may have never considered before.
+Start with this mega helpful list of styles, tricks and hair ideas you may have never considered before.

 1. Change the placement of your ponytail for an instant facelift.
 Trace an imaginary diagonal line from your cheekbones to the crown of your head.
 That’s where your elastic goes.